 I’m Alex and am choosing to define myself by the adventures I take.
 By trade, I’m a cook.
 For a long time that was the only thing I defined myself as and I was not balanced.
 I decided to step away from the kitchen and hike the Appalachian Trail.
 I did, returned to the kitchen, quit again, and now am preparing to hike the Pacific Crest Trail.
 I love to cook badass food and to do crazy things like take walks across the country.
 I’m not sure where life is headed but for now, North will do!

 As I stare at this empty page and Trek dashboard I can’t help but think – So much has changed.
 In my head, I’m the same person that I’ve always

-When other hikers heard what we do in "real life" on the trail, everyone all reacted the same way: "I bet you have the best meals out here?!"
-For
+When other hikers on the trail heard what we do in "real life," they all reacted the same way: "I bet you have the best meals out here!"
+For those

 As aspiring thru hikers, it can be daunting, even intimidating, to think about the gear needed to walk 2,190 miles.
 We are here to say, stop